True Or False All Parallelograms Are Rectangles

 A rectangle is a special type of parallelogram, adding one crucial characteristic to the parallelogram's definition: all four angles are right angles (90 degrees).
 This seemingly small addition dramatically alters the properties and characteristics of the shape.

 Since a rectangle is a parallelogram, it inherits all the properties of parallelograms: opposite sides are equal, opposite angles are equal, consecutive angles are supplementary, and diagonals bisect each other.
-However, the presence of right angles introduces additional properties unique to rectangles:
+That said, the presence of right angles introduces additional properties unique to rectangles:

 • Diagonals are equal in length: Unlike general parallelograms, the diagonals of a rectangle are congruent (equal in length).
 This is a direct result of the right angles.
 The Pythagorean theorem plays a vital role in demonstrating this.